pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 - Time until k failures in a future sample of m units

 While there are non-parametric and descriptive methods that can be used to assess these kinds of question we're going to focus on the case where we have a probability model e.g. a lognormal distribution of failure times $F(t: \mathbf{\theta})$ parameterised by an unknown $\mathbf{\theta}$.

+### Structure of the Presentation

+We will

+- Discuss non-parametric estimates of the cumulative density function CDF for reliability data
+- Show how a frequentist or MLE of the same function can be derived to inform our prediction interval
+- Show how Bayesian methods can be used to augment the analysis of the same CDF in cases with sparse information.

+Throughout the focus will be how the understanding of the CDF can help us understand risk of failure in a reliability setting.
+In particular how the CDF can be used to derive a well calibrated prediction interval.

 +++